norlab-ulaval/husky-trainer/README.md

 ### teach

-No parameters are interfaced.
 Note that there must be a node that records point clouds to disk that is running for the teach to be useful.
 The clouds that should be saved are sent on the `/anchor_points` topic.
 The `cloud_recorder` node from the `pointcloud-tools` was used for testing.

+#### Parameters

+- `ap_distance`.
+The desired distance between anchor points.
+This is meant to avoid recording a bunch of clouds when the robot is not moving.
+If set to 0, all the incoming point clouds will be recorded as anchor points.
+  Default: 0.1 m.

 ### repeat